 While you're in Lake Oswego, take in the performing arts and head over to the Lakewood Center for the Arts to catch a show.
 The Lakewood Theatre offers a full schedule year-round with dramas, comedies and other critically-acclaimed productions.

 Clackamas Community College's theater program, the Clackamas Repertory Theatre, is well known for great performances from their student casts.
 The shows take place at the beautiful Osterman Theater, with a playlist that includes musicals, comedies and dramas.
+And over on the east side of The Territory is the Sandy Actor's Theatre, also offering year-round performances.

 History buffs are truly in their element in The Territory.
 There are numerous heritage sites and museums that put a spotlight on the storied past of Oregon's history.
 Walk in the footsteps of the early pioneers along the remnants of the Barlow Road, following the emigrant trail from around Mt.
 Hood to Oregon City.
 You can still see the ruts in the trail caused by the many thousands of wagons hundreds of years ago.